jarrod-west/siqc/README.md

 This behaviour is likely intentional as it fits a more normal "outbound" paradigm, where the expectation is that relatively few calls will be answered, and the benefit of reduced agent handle time outweighs the cost to customer experience.

-Considering that these scheduled callbacks are actually requested by the customer, though, our requirements are different: we'd prefer to offer a better experience to the customer, even if it means holding up the agent while we dial.
+But considering that these scheduled callbacks have been explicitly requested our requirements are different: we'd prefer to offer a better experience to the customer, even if it means holding up the agent while we dial.

 ### In-Queue Callbacks